-We seek to give our EES students not only the intellectual and professional tools they need, but also a deeper understanding of the ethical reasoning behind a faith-based pursuit of environmental studies and sustainability.
+We seek to give our EES students the intellectual and professional tools they need, as well as a deeper understanding of the ethical reasoning behind a faith-based pursuit of environmental studies and sustainability.
 We believe in science leading to stewardship and service, both inside and outside the classroom.

-Located on a 145-acre arboretum, the award winning Randall Environmental Center is the perfect embodiment of our departmental approach.
+Located on the edge of a 145-acre arboretum, the award-winning Randall Environmental Center is the perfect embodiment of our departmental approach.
 The building itself demonstrates our strong focus on the latest environmental science research methods and techniques, while the setting reflects our commitment to conserving creation with our hands-on, “outside science” teaching methods.